Combinatorial model categories are equivalent to presentable quasicategories

 \proclaim Definition.
 (Low [\Heart, Definition~5.11].)
 Given regular cardinals $κ⊲λ$, a $(κ,λ)$-^={miniature model categor[y|ies]} is a model category~$M$ such that there exist $λ$-small sets of morphisms in $\K_κ^λ(M)$ (^!{presentable object}) that cofibrantly generate the model structure of~$M$ and the underlying category of~$M$ satisfies the following properties: \li $M$ is a $(κ,λ)$-^{accessibly generated category} (^!{accessibly generated category}); \li $M$ has finite limits and $λ$-small colimits; \li Hom-sets in $\K_κ^λ(M)$ are $λ$-small.

-\stronglycmc \proclaim Definition.
+\proclaim Definition.
 (Low [\Heart, Definition~5.1].)
 Given regular cardinals $κ⊲λ$, a ^={strongly $(κ,λ)$-combinatorial model categor[y|ies]} ^^={strongly combinatorial model categor[y|ies]} is a combinatorial model category~$M$ such that there exist $λ$-small sets of morphisms in $\K_κ(M)$ that cofibrantly generate the model structure of~$M$ and the underlying category of~$M$ satisfies the following properties: \li $M$ is a locally $κ$-presentable category; \li $\K_λ(M)$ is closed under finite limits in~$M$; \li Hom-sets in $\K_κ(M)$ are $λ$-small.

-\stronglycmcexhaustive \proclaim Proposition.
-(Low [\Heart, Proposition~5.12, Theorem~5.14(i)].)
-The functor $\K_λ$ and pseudofunctor $\Ind^λ$ establish a correspondence between $(κ,λ)$-^{miniature model categories} and ^{strongly $(κ,λ)$-combinatorial model categories}.
+\proclaim Proposition. ^^={miniature strongly CMC} (Low [\Heart, Proposition~5.12, Theorem~5.14(i)].)
+The functor $\K_λ$ and functor $\Ind^λ$ establish a correspondence between $(κ,λ)$-^{miniature model categories} and ^{strongly $(κ,λ)$-combinatorial model categories}.
 In particular, we have equivalences of model categories $C→\Ind^λ(\K_λ(C))$ and $D→\K_λ(\Ind^λ(D))$ that preserve and reflect weak equivalences, fibrations, and cofibrations.
 This correspondence preserves left Quillen equivalences.
 Furthermore, any combinatorial model category is a strongly $(κ,λ)$-combinatorial model category for some regular cardinals $κ⊲λ$ (Low [\Heart, Proposition~5.6]).
 Any strongly $(κ,λ)$-combinatorial model category is a strongly $(κ,μ)$-combinatorial model category for any $μ⊳λ$ (Low [\Heart, Remark~5.2]).

-\quillenstrat \proclaim Definition.
+\proclaim Definition.
 Suppose $"F:C→D$ is a left Quillen functor between combinatorial model categories.
 If $λ$ is a regular cardinal, we say that $"F$ is a ^={left $λ$-Quillen functor[|s]} if $"F$ is strongly $λ$-accessible (^!{strongly accessible}) and $C$ and $D$ are ^{strongly $(κ,λ)$-combinatorial model categories} (^!{strongly combinatorial model category}) for some regular cardinal~$κ$.